MAGICGrants/getmonero.dev/README.md

 sudo apt install ruby-full bundler
 ```

-First, using github's web user interface, fork the original repository to your own github account.
-Then, clone your repository to your local computer, make sure to change `${YOUR-USERNAME}` with your github account name:
+First, using GitHub's web user interface, fork the original repository to your own GitHub account.
+Then, clone your repository to your local computer, make sure to change `${YOUR-USERNAME}` with your GitHub account name:

 ```bash
 git clone https://github.com/${YOUR-USERNAME}/getmonero.dev.git